 the teachers are invested in the performance of their students. staff is always well prepared.
 They give children a safe and happy environment to learn and grow

 Raymond Avenue Elementary School is a public elementary school in Los Angeles.
-The principal of Raymond Avenue Elementary School is Christian Perez, who can be contacted at firstname.lastname@example.org.
+The principal of Raymond Avenue Elementary School is Christian Perez, whose e-mail is email@example.com.
 558 students attend Raymond Avenue Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-36% of the Raymond Avenue Elementary School students have "limited English proficiency."
+36% of the Raymond Avenue Elementary School students are "limited in English proficiency."
 90% of the 558 students here have subsidized lunches.
-The student to teacher ratio at Raymond Avenue Elementary School is 17:1.
+The ratio of students to teachers at Raymond Avenue Elementary School is 17:1.
 KIPP Empower Academy is one of the nearest elementary schools.

 - Theater drama